victorpham1997/Automatic-health-declaration-for-SUTD/README.md

    - Chrome webdriver will be downloaded automatically so no need to worry about that

+   -

    - For username and password, you have 2 options:

      1. Hardcoding them inside the script: You can hardcode your username and password into the script in the highlighted section

-     2. Pass them as arguments: You can pass them as arguement to the script by using `-u` and `-p` tag for username and password respectively.
+     2. Pass them as arguments: You can pass them as argument to the script by using `-u` and `-p` tag for username and password respectively.
         For example: `python3 automatic_health_declaration_v3.py -u 1009999 -p helloworld`

         Please ensure username and password are correct!

    - Ensure `-s` or `--sandbox`  tag is set to be able to manually test the process

    - Run the script manually and make sure it works before automating it.

 2. Output for ```python3 automatic_health_declaration_v3.py -h```